 The active approach of the Early Streamer Emission (ESE) Lightning Rod

-Its system is designed to detect the approach of the descending leader coming from the cloud.
+As a reminder, its system is designed to detect the approach of the descending leader coming from the cloud.
 Long before any other high point in the building can react, the ESE uses the energy of the ambient electric field to generate its own powerful, early ascending leader.
 In a way, it gains a decisive head start in the race to the sky.

 Technical comparison between Franklin and ESE

-The final choice between these two technologies should always be based on a thorough lightning risk analysis tailored to your site.
+Furthermore, the final choice between these two technologies should always be based on a thorough lightning risk analysis tailored to your site.
 To help you understand the differences, here is a table summarizing them.

-This table compares the characteristics, advantages, and typical applications of the two main lightning rod technologies.
+Furthermore, this table compares the characteristics, advantages, and typical applications of the two main lightning rod technologies.

 Standards and maintenance: the keys to lasting protection